 To teach you exactly how to perform the same techniques I use to treat Tennis Elbow sufferers in my office, but on your own at home.

-There are a million ways to "massage," manipulate and mobilize muscles and tendons, but I’ve been specializing in this for over a decade and I’m very confident I have the very best self-massage methods out there to share with you.
+There are a million ways to "massage," manipulate and mobilize muscles and tendons, but I’ve been specializing in this for over a decade and I’m very confident I have the very best self-massage methods available to share with you.